Refraction of Light: Definition, Properties, Laws, and Its Application

 Light can be reflected by reflecting or emitting light from the surface of an object that was previously exposed to light.
 The nature of the reflection possessed by this light can be divided into two, namely regular reflection and diffuse or diffuse reflection.

-See also difference between mission and vision
+See also difference between moral and ethics

 In the process of regular reflection, the light rays will reflect in parallel.
 This is like when you play during the day with a mirror that is used to reflect light.
 When you point the mirror towards the light.
 Then the light can be reflected in all directions from the reflected light.